This document is relevant for: Inf1, Inf2, Trn1, Trn2, Trn3

 Layout Customization#

 Understanding and optimizing performance with the profiler can be overwhelming given the amount of information being processed and displayed.
-It is often useful to cross-reference different information, such as the device timeline with the application source code.
-With the widget-based profiler view, we can customize the layout to best fit a specific workflow.
+As part of preparing for optimization work, you can cross-reference different information, such as the Device Trace Viewer with the application source code.
+With the widget-based UI, you can customize the layout to best fit a specific workflow.
 Each widget can be added, removed, dragged around, and resized.
-Once we are happy with the layout, it can be saved through the Layout dropdown at the top right.
+Once you are happy with the layout, you can save it through the Layout dropdown at the top right.
 The layouts are not tied to a specific profile, so they can be loaded and re-used for future profiles as well.

 ../../_images/device-profile-13.png